Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Model and Dynamical Equations

 At the level corresponding to our treatment of electron-magnon scattering, one finds that the spin dependent equation of motion due to electron-electron interaction for the distribution functions $n_{\bvec{k}\sigma}$ at wave vector $\bvec{k}$ in band $\sigma$ can be expressed in the form~\cite{krauss2009ultrafast} \begin{widetext}

 \end{widetext} Here we have approximated the dynamically screened Coulomb interaction by its static limit, that is, we employ the screened Coulomb matrix element

-where $v_q$ is defined in Eq.~\eqref{eq:v_q}.
-Importantly, this expression includes an effective EY spin-flip factor $\alpha$~\cite{steiauf_elliott-yafet_2009,krauss2009ultrafast, illg2013ultrafast, long2013spin} to account for the overlap of non-pure spin states.
-If one does not consider the spin-orbit coupling in the basic Hamiltonian~\eqref{eq:basic-H} in order to avoid dealing with the full spin density matrix, as included in Ref.~\cite{leckron_ferromagnetic_2019}, an approach with an $\alpha$ factor can give a good effective description of spin-flip processes in ferromagnets due to the interplay of electron-electron (or electron-phonon) interactions and spin-orbit coupling~\cite{leckron_ultrafast_2017,vollmar_ultrafast23}.
+where $v$ is defined in Eq.~\eqref{eq:v_q}.
+This expression includes an effective EY spin-flip factor $\alpha$~\cite{steiauf_elliott-yafet_2009,krauss2009ultrafast, illg2013ultrafast, long2013spin} to account for the overlap of non-pure spin states.
+If one wants to avoid dealing with spin-orbit coupling in the basic Hamiltonian~\eqref{eq:basic-H} and the full spin density matrix, as included in Ref.~\cite{leckron_ferromagnetic_2019}, the $\alpha$ factor can give a good effective description of spin-flip processes in ferromagnets due to the interplay of electron-electron (or electron-phonon) interactions and spin-orbit coupling~\cite{leckron_ultrafast_2017,vollmar_ultrafast23}.
 We choose $\alpha= 0.1$, which, in principle, can be determined \emph{ab initio}, but is also to be regarded as a parameter here.
-The dimensionless dielectric function is $\tilde{\varepsilon}(q)^{-1}=1+\kappa^2/q^2$ where $\kappa$ is the screening parameter, which we estimated according to the Thomas-Fermi screening to be $\kappa = \sqrt{e^2/\varepsilon_0\;\partial n_{ \text{e}}/\partial \mu} = 5.12\,\mathrm{nm}^{-1}$, where $n_\text{e}$ is the electron density.
-The contribution $\delta(\varepsilon_\bvec{k}^\sigma+\varepsilon_{\bvec{k}_1+\bvec{q}}^{\sigma_1}-\varepsilon_{\bvec{k}+\bvec{q}}^{\sigma'}-\varepsilon_{\bvec{k}_1}^{\sigma_1'})$ guarantees the energy conservation for this two-electron scattering process~\cite{bonitz1996numerical}.
-Note that these scattering processes conserve the total number of electrons, total electron energy and and total electron momentum, since we exclude umklapp scattering.
-The total electron spin is not conserved, as we use Bloch states, which are nonpure spin states.
-In this case, the lattice acts as a spin sink when the electronic spin state is changed in an incoherent transition from an initial to a final state.
+The dimensionless dielectric function is $\varepsilon(|\bvec{k}-\bvec{k}'|)^{-1}=1+\kappa^2/ |\bvec{k}-\bvec{k}'|^2$ where $\kappa$ is the screening parameter, which we estimate according to the Thomas-Fermi model by $\kappa = \sqrt{e^2/\varepsilon_0\;\partial n_{ \text{e}}/\partial \mu}$, where $n_\text{e}$ is the electron density.
+The contribution $\delta(\epsilon_\bvec{k}^\sigma+\epsilon_{\bvec{k}_1}^{\sigma_1}-\epsilon_{\bvec{k}'}^{\sigma'}-\epsilon_{\bvec{k}_1+\bvec{k}-\bvec{k}'}^{\sigma_1'})$ guarantees the energy conservation for this two-electron scattering process~\cite{bonitz1996numerical}.
+Note that these scattering processes conserve the total number of electrons, total electron energy and total electron momentum, since we exclude umklapp scattering.
+The total electron spin is not conserved, as we consider Coulomb scattering with nonpure spin states, so that the lattice acts as a spin sink when the electronic spin state is changed in an incoherent transition from an initial to a final state.

 \tikzset{ electron1/.style={thick, draw=blue , postaction={decorate},decoration={markings,mark=at position .7 with {\arrow[blue]{triangle 45}}}}, electron2/.style={thick, draw=blue , postaction={decorate},decoration={markings,mark=at position .7 with {\arrow[blue]{triangle 45}}}}, interaction/.style={thick, draw=black, decoration={coil,aspect=0, segment length=16pt}, decorate}}